Freed Alternative for SLPs

 Common Questions

-What is the best Freed alternative for SLPs?
+What is a focused Freed alternative for SLPs?

 Can Freed create SOAP notes?